 Expect mortgage rates to remain low

-It’s challenging to predict where rates will head in the future, as daily news has the power to sway rates.
-But if the Fed’s attitude is any indication, then rates should remain low next year.
+Predicting rates is always a challenge, as Boissonou notes.
+But if the Fed’s attitude is any indication, then rates could remain low over the next year.

-Although low rates are generally a good thing, they can also fatten price tags of homes, which might cancel out some of the savings, observes Mike Hardwick, CEO of Churchill Mortgage.
+Although low rates are generally beneficial to homeowners and buyers, they also can fatten price tags of homes, which cancels out the savings from historically low rates, observes Mike Hardwick, CEO of Churchill Mortgage.

 “I expect rates to continue to stay generally in the range they presently are at with very slight changes, both up and down,” Hardwick says.
 “I expect low rates to help drive increased home sales once the country has moved past the virus concerns.”